In 'The Enemy Of The People,' CNN Reporter Recounts His Time Covering President Trump

 As the most visible reporter to regularly spar with the president, CNN White House correspondent Jim Acosta is a disputed icon.

-President Donald Trump has called Acosta a "rude, terrible person" and "fake news."
-To many on the right, he represents deep media bias; to some on the left, he represents media pushback against what they see as Trump's frequent lies.
+President Trump has called Acosta a "rude, terrible person" and "fake news."
+To many on the right, he represents deep media bias; to some on the left, he represents media pushback against Trump's frequent lies.
 In his daily life, he is subject to near-constant abuse, insults and threats — along with some praise and a lot of selfie requests.

 More telling, perhaps, than either the praise or the insults is a friendly interaction Acosta recounts in his new book, The Enemy of the People: A Dangerous Time to Tell the Truth in America.